-20 Years Ago: Juliana Hatfield 3′s ‘Become What You Are’ Album Released
+How the Juliana Hatfield 3 Broke Through With ‘Become What You Are’

 Quite a combo meal, don’t you think?

-Even 20 years after the fact, you can still hear why ‘My Sister’ captured ears the way it did and went to No. 1 on the Billboard Heatseekers chart that summer.
-Infectiously simple, with a killer chorus that finds Hatfield dropping the names of indie rockers of yore (Violent Femmes and Del Fuegos), it's irresistible.
-From there on in, we have the driving chirp of ‘This is the Sound,’ the grungy ‘Dame with a Rod,’ the ethereal ‘Feelin’ Massachusetts’ and the slow and sultry closer, ‘I Got No Idols.’
+Even all these years after the fact, you can still hear why "My Sister" captured ears the way it did and went to No. 1 on the Billboard Heatseekers chart that summer.
+Infectiously simple, with a killer chorus that finds Hatfield dropping the names of college rockers of yore such as the Violent Femmes and the Del Fuegos, it's irresistible.
+From there on in, we have the driving chirp of "This Is the Sound," the grungy "Dame With a Rod," the ethereal "Feelin’ Massachusetts" and the slow and sultry closer, "I Got No Idols."
 All in all, a perfect pop record.

 Become What You Are stands among one of the finer breakout full-lengths to come out of the post-grunge era of the early '90s.
 The album launched Hatfield into a cushy position as a cult artist, and that has allowed her to release a string of excellent full-lengths on a variety of labels throughout the years.
 In 2008, she even dropped a memoir, When I Grow Up.
 Not a bad place to be for a girl from the mid-coast of Maine.

 Become What You Are remains a great batch of affecting and intoxicating songs.
 Listening to it sans the life-threatening disease makes it even better.